pjanul/pymgal/pymgal/filters/README.rst

 | You can create observations using any of the filters below.
 Many of the filters below are based off the list from python-FSPS (https://python-fsps.readthedocs.io/en/latest/filters/), so please give them credit where credit is due.

-| In addition to these FSPS filters, we have the 4star filters from EzGal, the Chinese Space Station Telescope (CSST), and the DESI filters (BASS_g, BASS_r, MzLS_z).
+| In addition to these FSPS filters, we have included the Chinese Space Station Telescope (CSST) and the DESI filters (BASS_g, BASS_r, MzLS_z).

-|
+| If you need to use a filter that is not included in this list, it should be very easy to add it.
+In this case, we encourage you to open one of the filter files below to better understand their format.
+To add a new filter, you need to obtain its transmission curve, save it to a file with the appropriate format, and then add it to the pymgal/pymgal/filters directory.
+You should then be able to call it in the same way as any of the pre-installed filters.

 .. list-table::